Monitoring and Telemetry in Irrigated Agriculture

 The solution also offers a system that detects irregularities and triggers alarms via SMS or email to the maintenance team, thus reducing losses and consequently increasing productivity.

-All this through intelligent irrigation management, easy implementation and low operating costs.
+All this is achieved through intelligent irrigation management, easy implementation, and low operating costs.

 Did you like this article?